SeelabFhdo/AjiL/README.md

 ## Contact and Acknowledgement

-For any questions feel free to contact me here on github or visit [Dortmund's University of Applied Sciences and Arts](https://www.fh-dortmund.de/en/addresses/idial/sorgalla_jonas.php) website.
+For any questions feel free to contact the corresponding developer Jonas here on github or visit [Dortmund's University of Applied Sciences and Arts](https://www.fh-dortmund.de/en/addresses/idial/sorgalla_jonas.php) website.